Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Results

 \textbf{Social and collective actions.} Finally, Group~4 foregrounded alignment as a collective practice.
 Actions such as \textit{sharing experiences, creating community, cooperating,} and \textit{engaging with the public} extended alignment beyond individual interactions, particularly around sustainability and shared responsibility.
 These actions shift alignment from individual prompt repair toward mutual accountability and collective norms of use.

-Together, these action repertoires frame alignment as something users actively achieve: by adjusting outputs, cultivating understanding, stepping back when needed, and engaging collectively.
-Rather than converging on a single interaction mode, participants articulated multiple context- and value-driven pathways for co-constructing alignment.
+\begin{framed} Together, these action repertoires frame alignment as something users actively achieve: by adjusting outputs, cultivating understanding, stepping back when needed, and engaging collectively.
+Rather than converging on a single interaction mode, participants articulated context- and value-driven pathways for co-constructing alignment. \end{framed}